 This year, Parrot Head Rendezvous boasts 11 Trop Rock acts, all performing on the beach stage with a gorgeous view of the Gulf of Mexico as the backdrop.
 Parrot Heads, commonly called “angels in tropical shirts,” are raising money for Girls, Inc., an organization to help empower young girls to grow up healthy, educated, and independent.

 What used to be a prep night for the event, Thursday evening is now officially on the schedule and the party is out to the beach.
 Bill Lanier, past club president, “blames” this all on the Kentucky Parrot Head Club for showing up early around the 8th year to help stuff event goody bags.
-Things started to get a little rowdy when they broke out the Kentucky moonshine and Trop Rock artist Jeff Brewer pulled out his guitar, forever turning this first night into a party.
+Things started to get a little rowdy when they broke out the Kentucky moonshine and Trop Rock artist Jeff Brewer (aka Jeff and the Camaros) pulled out his guitar, forever turning this first night into a party.

 In honor of empowering girls, the dynamic girl duo Drop Dead Dangerous and their band is scheduled to kick off the event Thursday evening for the first of many beach parties.